British Rail Class 311

-The British Rail Class 311 alternating current (AC) electric multiple units (EMU) were built by Cravens at Sheffield in 1967.
+The British Rail Class 311 alternating current (AC) electric multiple units (EMU) were built by Cravens at Sheffield from 1966 to 1967.
 They were intended for use on the line from Glasgow Central to Gourock and Wemyss Bay, which was electrified in 1967.

 Appearance

 Outwardly, the units were virtually identical to the earlier Class 303 units built in 1960.
 The interiors were also very similar, including the panoramic full forward passenger view through the glass-walled driving cabs, although the Class 311 had fluorescent lighting instead of the tungsten filament bulbs used on the Class 303.
-The Class 303 units had been built by Pressed Steel at their factory in Linwood, Paisley, but by the time the Class 311 was required, Pressed Steel no longer built railway carriages, so Cravens of Sheffield worked to the same original drawings, updated at a few points, to build the new trains.
+The Class 303 units had been built by the Pressed Steel Company at their factory in Linwood, Paisley, but by the time the Class 311 was required, Pressed Steel no longer built railway carriages, so Cravens of Sheffield worked from the same original drawings, updated at a few points, to build the new trains.

 Along with the Class 303, the wrap-around driving cab windows were replaced with flat, toughened glass in the 1970s to give better protection to drivers in the event of attacks by stone-throwing vandals.

 Construction

-19 units were built, initially classified as AM11 units, and numbered 092-110.
+19 units were built, initially classified as AM11 units, and numbered 092-110, the numbers following on from the Class 303.
 This was later changed to Class 311 under the TOPS system, and the units were renumbered 311092-110.
 Each unit was formed of three carriages; two outer driving trailers and an intermediate motor coach.
 The technical description of the formation was BDTSO+MBSO+DTSO.
 Individual carriages were numbered as follows: